bsugg/Project2/Template.md

 ## Linear Regression Model

-The approach for the Generalized Linear Model of Logistic Regression was chosen given the non-continuous, binary nature of our outcome of predicting either a 0 or 1 for popularity.
+The approach for the Generalized Linear Model with Logistic Regression was chosen given the non-continuous, binary nature of our outcome of predicting either a 0 or 1 for popularity.
 The same set of possible predictors will be provided.